 Tamarama rock platform overlooking Tamarama and Bronte

 Attention, a hidden gem here!
 It is only accessible on low tide and small to average waves.
 You have to go along the cliff on the winding road a few hundred meters.
 There is an unknown vantage point with a mesmerizing view, perfect for some breathtaking pictures.
+I have never seen other photographers there.

 Secret Tamarama spot on the cliffs